rust-lang/rust-project-goals/src/2025h1/seamless-rust-cpp.md

 [^oncd]: https://downloads.regulations.gov/ONCD-2023-0002-0020/attachment_1.pdf

 Rust itself is a major technical breakthrough that enables safety from all kinds of undefined behavior, including spatial safety, temporal safety, and data race safety, with very high confidence.
+This makes it appealing for those looking to introduce safety to their codebase.
 Rust adoption is feasible in the following situations:

-##### Greenfield projects
+##### Feasible: New codebases with Rust-only dependencies

 This includes completely new projects as well as complete rewrites of existing projects, when such rewrites are socially and economically viable.

-##### Interprocess boundaries
+##### Feasible: Interprocess boundaries

-Projects with a natural interprocess boundary are easily migrated incrementally to Rust.
+Projects with a natural interprocess boundary between components are more easily migrated to Rust.
+Because of the loose coupling enforced by the boundary, the project can be incrementally migrated one component at a time.
 Microservice architectures with their RPC/HTTP boundaries are one example of this.

-##### Small, simple API surface
+##### Feasible: Small, simple intraprocess API surface

 Projects with a small, simple API surface that can be manually expressed in terms of the C ABI.
 This boundary, expressed and invoked in `unsafe` code, is prone to human error.
 It can be maintainable when the surface is small enough, but this also means that Rust adoption can *decrease* safety at the language boundary.

-##### Larger API surfaces with limited vocabulary
+##### Feasible: Larger intraprocess API surface, but with limited vocabulary

 Projects with a limited API vocabulary are able to use one of the existing interop tools like bindgen, cbindgen, or cxx.

+##### Infeasible: Everything else

 The fact that all of these options exist and undergo active development is a testament to the value developers see in Rust adoption.
-However, they leave out a large portion of production code in use today: Projects that make rich use of a language such as C++ where comparatively limited interop support exists for Rust, and that link in enough code to make rewriting infeasible.
+However, they leave out a large portion of production use cases today: Projects that make rich use of an API in a language like C++ where comparatively limited interop support exists for Rust, and that link in enough code to make rewriting infeasible.

-Furthermore, the limitations of current interop tools are not simply a matter of adding features.
+Furthermore, the limitations of current interop tooling are not simply a matter of adding features.
 Many of them stem from a mismatch in the expressiveness of the two languages along various axes.
-As one example, C++ and Java both support overloading, while Rust does not.
+As one example, C++ and Java both support overloading while Rust does not.
 In some cases this mismatch is broadly accepted as a missing feature in Rust that will be added in time.
 In others, Rust's lack of expressiveness may be considered a feature in itself.

 These mismatches point to the limitations of such approaches.
+If we attempt to solve them one at a time, we may never reach the "shiny future" we are working towards.

 ### The next 6 months